Kissaki/nginx-config/README.md

 including HTTP to HTTPS rewrite, redirection, and seo-url for some PHP software.

+The example.org is an example configuration featuring various of these, while the example.com configuration is a minimal configuration.
+This makes the latter configuration a good default for new pages, while the first is a good reference if you are looking to do something specific.

 Now that [letsencrypt](http://letsencrypt.org/) is in open beta, a configuration file `acme-challenge` is also included to map the challenge url path to a common location (the challenge is temporary, and has nothing to do